actoron/jadex/docs/mkdocs-ng/docs/guides/ac/05 Services.md

 Required Services
 ------------------------------

 The second block of methods shows how required services can be used.
-There is amethod to fetch a single service *getRequiredService()* and another one for fetching multiple services (those that have been defined with *multiple=true*) *getRequiredServices()*.
+There is amethod to fetch a single service *getService()* and another one for fetching multiple services (those that have been defined with *multiple=true*) *getServices()*.
 Both methods come in two variants.
 The first variant only requires the *name* as argument.
 The second variant includes a *rebind* flag that allows for initiating a fresh binding by searching again the services according to the required service definition.
 This is only required if the service definition is static, i.e. *dynamic=false* which is the default.

 Service Search
 ---------------------------